 Background, Awards, & Recognition

-In 2017 and again in 2018, Adam was recognized by Thompson Reuters as a Rising Star in the field of criminal defense.
-In 2018 Adam was also recognized as one of Denver’s top civil rights litigators by 5280 Magazine.
+In 2017, 2018, and 2019, Adam was recognized by Thompson Reuters as a Rising Star.
+In 2018 and 2019, Adam was also recognized as one of Denver’s top civil rights litigators by 5280 Magazine.
 Adam has trained other lawyers on a wide array of topics, from trial preparation to civil rights litigation to open records litigation.
 Adam is a 2007 graduate of the New York University School of Law, where he was an editor of the New York University Law Review.
 Prior to that, he graduated from Yale University cum laude and with distinction in 2002.
-During law school he worked at the Innocence Project, helping to free people wrongfully convicted of serious crimes.
+During law school Adam worked at the Innocence Project, helping to free people wrongfully convicted of serious crimes.
 He was also a summer associate at Cochran, Neufeld & Scheck, where he fought to hold cities and police forces responsible for wrongful prosecutions and to win financial recoveries for the people they had unjustly imprisoned.
-After graduating law school Adam joined Colorado's Office of the State Public Defender, leaving after seven and a half years as a Senior Deputy.
+After graduating law school Adam joined Colorado’s Office of the State Public Defender, leaving after seven and a half years as a Senior Deputy.
 Together with Faisal, he graduated from the National College of Capital Voir Dire training seminar where he learned the art of jury selection in death penalty cases.

 Adam volunteers with LYRIC (Learn Your Rights In Colorado), teaching Denver-area high school students their constitutional rights and how to assert these rights to police officers while also staying safe.
 Adam was LYRIC’s 2016 Volunteer of the Year.
 Adam also volunteers as cooperating counsel with the ACLU, bringing challenges to Colorado laws that violate the state and federal constitutions.
 In 2017, Adam partnered with the ACLU to get Denver’s parks exclusion directive declared unconstitutional.
 He then successfully defended this win on appeal.
 In his spare time, Adam moonlights as an excellent skier, a dedicated beer brewer, and a decidedly average basketball player.